davidtassignon/StockX_Sneakers_Project/README.md

 ### Feature Engineering
 After merging the two dataframe together, I decided to do some extra feature engineering.
 I created the following variables:
-* ROI: the target variable calculated as the difference between the sale and retail price divided by the retail price expressed as a percentage.
+* ROI: the target variable calculated as the difference between the sale- and retail price divided by the retail price expressed as a percentage.
 * Day since Release Date: a continuous variable which represents the number of days the order is made before or after the release date.
 * Within 1 year: a binary variable which represent whether the order is made within 1 year from the release date.
 * Month, Week, Day: some extra seasonal variables extracted from the order date.
-* Colorway: this variable from the api was used to extract the single colors per sneaker resulting in a variable per color.
+* Colorway: this variable retrieved from the api was used to extract the single colors per sneaker resulting in a variable per color.
 * Day since Release Date_2: the same variable as "Day since Release Date" but shifted with +29 days to be able to take this time dependence into account in the modelling stage.

-On top of the variables I already had, this feature engineering gave me a total of 125 variables.
-For a closer look into the code used to perform this feature engineering I would like to direct you to the "code_notebook.ipynb" section 2.4.
+After feature engineering I had 125 variables and 79710 observations.
+For a closer look into the code used I would like to direct you to [my jupyter notebook](code_notebook.ipynb) section 2.4 and for the data to this [dataset](CSV_files/stockx_df.csv) which consists of all the sales.

 ## Exploratory Data Analysis
-Before continuing with the EDA and corresponding visualizations I subsetted the dataset to all the sales within 1 year.
+Before continuing with the EDA and visualizations I subsetted the dataset to only the orders within 1 year of the release date.
+This gave me the following [subsetted dataset](CSV_files/stockx_df1y.csv) which I used for this project.

 The following section will visualize some variables to give you an understanding of the data that was used for this project.
-For a closer look into the code used and other variables I direct you to the "code_notebook.ipynb" section 3.
+For a closer look into the code used and other variables I direct you to the [my jupyter notebook](code_notebook.ipynb) section 3.

 ### Brand
+This shows the distribution of the brand variable.
+As you can see, there are more Yeezy's than Off-White sneakers in the dataset.
 <details>
 <summary>Figure 1</summary>
 <img width="300" alt="Screen Shot 2020-12-21 at 11 39 07" src="https://user-images.githubusercontent.com/70702631/102768252-27a68a00-4381-11eb-919d-42e825905d1d.png">